 Palliative and Hospice Patients

 Critical care services are intended to assess, manipulate, and support vital organ system failure, and to prevent further life-threatening deterioration.
 These services are appropriate when critical illness or injury acutely impairs one or more vital organ systems such that there is a high probability of imminent or life-threatening deterioration in the patient’s condition.

 Critical care may rarely be appropriate in the palliative care environment.
 It may be permissible when an unexpected and acute emergency arises in a hospice patient.
 In such rare instances, medical record documentation would be expected to support the nature of the clinical problem and the intervention performed by the billing provider.

-Critical care services are represented by time-based codes, so providers must monitor, and document time spent carefully.
-Time should be documented as spent (e.g. “70 minutes”) or as clock time (e.g. “8:30 am-9:45 am”).
-Subjective statements (e.g. “spent a long time with patient and family” or “had a lengthy discussion”) are not acceptable as time documentation.
+clock time (e.g., "8:30 am-9:45 am").
+Subjective statements (e.g., "spent a long time with patient and family" or "had a lengthy discussion") are not acceptable as time documentation.

 Critical care service time must be exclusive to the patient, meaning the provider cannot perform services for other patients during the same timeframe.

 Each critical care progress note must include total time spent by the provider while performing the service.
-Critical care may be provided on the same day (but not during the same time segment) by providers representing different specialties, each of whom must carefully document his/her own role in the care and the time spent.
-Non-continuous time for medically necessary
+Critical care may be provided on the same day (but not during the same time segment) by providers representing different specialties, each of whom must carefully document his/her own role in the care and the time spent and non-continuous time for medically necessary.

 Family Counseling and Discussion